shreyakarmakar04/IntelliTrace-Smart_Traceability_and_Labelling_Framework/README.md

 ---

 ## 🎯 Objective
-To build an AI-powered software simulation that automates product label inspection using object detection, OCR, QR/barcode decoding, and CNN-based defect detection to validate and trace manufacturing labels.
+To develop an AI-powered smart product inspection and labeling system that automates the end-to-end process of label verification and defect detection.
+The system simulates product arrival,checks ROHS Compliance, performs object detection, OCR, barcode/QR decoding, and CNN-based defect analysis to validate key manufacturing metadata such as Device ID, Batch ID, Manufacturing Date, and RoHS Compliance.
+All inspection results and decisions are logged into an SQLite database and Excel report to ensure traceability, enhance quality control, and support efficient manufacturing workflows.

 ---